How should we score athletes and candidates: geometric scoring rules: A ranking paradox

-The Women's Pursuit category consists of seven races.
+The Women's Pursuit category of the 2014/2015 IBU Biathlon World Cup consisted of seven races (\autoref{table:Glazyrina}).
 Kaisa M\"ak\"ar\"ainen came first with two first place finishes, two second, a third, a fourth, and a twelfth, for a total score of 348 points.
 Second was Darya Domracheva, with four first place finishes, one fourth, a seventh, and a thirteenth, for a total score of 347.
 In tenth place was Ekaterina Glazyrina, well out of the running with 190 points.
-These results are given in Table~\ref{table:Glazyrina}.

 Four years later, Glazyrina was disqualified for doping violations, and all her results from 2013 onwards were annulled.
 This bumped Domracheva's thirteenth place finish in race two into a twelfth, and her total score to 348.
 The number of first place finishes is used as a tie breaker, and in March 2019 the official results implied that M\"ak\"ar\"ainen will be stripped of the trophy in favour of Domracheva.
 Because the tenth place competitor was disqualified for doping four years after the fact.\footnote{After the disqualification of Glazyrina, the IBU eventually decided to award the 2014/15 Pursuit Globe to both Domracheva and M\"ak\"ar\"ainen (\url{https://biathlonresults.com}).
 While this keeps both athletes happy, it is clearly an ad-hoc solution.
-At the time of writing, another biathlete (Olga Zaitseva) is under investigation for doping.
-If Zaitseva is to be struck from the 2013/14 IBU Biathlon World Cup protocols, then Tora Berger will overtake M\"ak\"ar\"ainen's score for the Big Crystal Globe.
-As this is the most important trophy for the season, it is doubtful that the problem can be resolved by awarding it to two athletes (\url{https://web.archive.org/web/20171204023713/https://www.biathlonworld.com/news/detail/ibu-press-release-5}).}
+In November 2021, another biathlete (Olga Zaitseva) was disqualified.
+M\"ak\"ar\"ainen is again the victim, and after the score recount would have lost the 2013/14 Big Crystal Globe to Tora Berger.
+Again, the IBU decided to recognise both Berger and M\"ak\"ar\"ainen as the total score winners (\url{https://web.archive.org/web/20220114020227/https://www.biathlonworld.com/news/berger-makarainen-total-score/7JONQpUehHSZGX6ucrwn0x}).
+Perhaps this approach will become the new normal.
+We refer to \citet{Wright14} and \citet{KendallLenten17}, for surveys of where other sporting rules led to unintended consequences.}

 Clearly there is something unsatisfying about this.
 We would hope that the relative ranking of M\"ak\"ar\"ainen and Domracheva depends solely on the relative performance of the two athletes, and not on whether or not a third party was convicted of doping, especially if said third party was not a serious contender for the title.